Thermally conductive plastic – How innovative PlastFormance technology can replace metal

 Consequently, the internal thermal resistance, the heat transfer resistance and the total number of required intermediate layers have a crucial role in the entire assembly.
 However, component geometry and orientation are also non-negligible parameters in the efficiency of heat sinks.

-Optimal heat dissipation can be achieved, among other things, by minimizing the components of the heat sink.
+Optimal heat dissipation can be achieved, among other things, by minimizing the number of components in the heat sink.
 Each component has a specific thermal resistance, which influences the overall heat conduction path (see Figure 1).

-Thermal Interface Materials (TIMs) also affect heat dissipation in a counterproductive way.
-As electrical insulators, they usually have very low thermal conductivity and form the “eye of the needle” in the heat conduction path.
+Thermal interface materials (TIMs) also negatively impact heat dissipation.
+As electrical insulators, they typically have very low thermal conductivity and form the bottleneck in the heat transfer path.

 (based on [1])

-The total thermal path is composed of all added thermal resistances as follows.
+The total thermal conductivity path is composed of all the added thermal resistances as follows.
 [1]

 Currently used materials

-Due to its low density and high heat capacity, mainly aluminum finds its application in today's heat sinks.
-Although copper has a higher thermal conductivity, aluminum is used because of its simpler and cheaper production compared to copper.
+Due to its low density and high heat capacity, aluminum is the primary material used in modern heat sinks.
+Although copper has a higher thermal conductivity, aluminum is used because it is simpler and cheaper to produce.

-The heat sinks are usually manufactured by extrusion or aluminum die casting.
-Both processes have restrictions on the design freedom of the components.
-While only linear geometries can be realized in the extrusion process, undercuts of the cast parts in aluminum die casting must be dispensed with.
-The necessary molded parts for aluminum die casting are expensive and require a lavish production.
-Usually, additional surface treatment is necessary to prevent corrosion.
-Post-processing methods, such as machining, brazing or welding, also make the entire component production more expensive.
+The heat sinks are usually manufactured using extrusion or aluminum die casting.
+Both processes have limitations in terms of design freedom.
+While only linear geometries are possible with extrusion, aluminum die casting precludes undercuts in the castings.
+The necessary molds for aluminum die casting are expensive and complex to produce.
+Additional surface treatment is usually required to prevent corrosion.
+Post-processing methods such as machining, brazing, or welding also increase the overall complexity of component production.
 [2]

-Despite its disadvantages, this production chain is established in the industry.
-However, less well-known, optimized materials and manufacturing processes already exist.
-A thermally conductive plastic can already compete with aluminum, through suitable filler selection.
-Due to simplified production cycles, the combination of electrically insulating properties and thermal conductivity, as well as increased design freedom in component construction, a thermally conductive plastic represents a suitable alternative to aluminum (see Figure 2).
+Even though the production chain is well-established in industry despite its drawbacks, lesser-known, optimized materials and manufacturing processes already exist.
+A thermally conductive plastic can already compete with aluminum through the selection of suitable fillers.
+Simplified production cycles, the combination of electrically insulating properties and thermal conductivity, as well as increased design freedom in component construction, make a thermally conductive plastic a suitable alternative to aluminum (see Figure 2).

 Thermally conductive plastic as heat dissipation material